fluxcd/terraform-provider-flux/examples/github-via-ssh/README.md

 # GitHub via SSH

-The example demonstrates how to bootstrap a KinD cluster with flux using a GitHub repository via SSH.
+The example demonstrates how to bootstrap a KinD cluster with Flux using a GitHub repository via SSH.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements